elegantchaos/Builder/README.md

 ```
 git clone "https://github.com/elegantchaos/BuilderExample"
 cd BuilderExample
-swift run build
+swift run builder run
-.build/debug/Example
 ```

 What this does is clone the example, then build & run builder (which is a dependency).

-Running builder then builds the Example target.
+Running builder then builds and runs the Example target.

-Finally, we run the Example project.
+Wasn't that fun?

 ## Discussion